0x80/mono-ts/README.md

 ## Usage

-Run the following from the root of the monorepo in two separate processes:
+There are 4 commands to run in separate processes:

-- `pnpm watch`: Build the packages using a watch task
+- From the monorepo root, run `pnpm watch`.
+This builds all the code (except the web app) using the Turborepo watch task.
-- `pnpm dev`: Start the Next.js dev server and the Firebase emulators.
+- From `apps/web` run `pnpm dev`.
+This start the Next.js dev server and builds its pages on request.
+- From `services/api` run `pnpm emulate`.
+This starts the emulators for the API server.
+- From `services/fns` run `pnpm emulate`.
+This starts the emulators for the (other) Firebase functions.

 The web app should become available on http://localhost:3000 and the emulators UI on http://localhost:4000.

-Alternatively, you can run the emulators and Next.js dev server in separate processes.
-It makes the console output more readable and preserves coloring:

-- In `apps/web` run `pnpm dev`
-- In `services/fns` run `pnpm dev`
-- In `services/api` run `pnpm dev`

-Additional information can be found in the README files of the various packages.
+You should now have a working local setup, in which code changes to any package are picked up.

+> Note that hot-reloading for the firebase packages like API are not as instant
+> as you are used to with front-end tooling like Next.js.
+When code changes are
+> detected, the isolate process needs to run again to compile new output and the
+> function needs to reload.

 ## Workspace